smcv/vectis/README.md

   - qemu-utils
   - lots of RAM, to be able to do the entire build in a tmpfs

-* Encouraged on the host system, and assumed by the default configuration:
+* Recommended to have on the host system:
-  - apt-cacher-ng on port 3142
+  - apt-cacher-ng
-  - libvirt-bin's default virtual network (host is 192.168.122.1)
+  - libvirt-daemon-system's default virtual network (host is 192.168.122.1)
   - python3-distro-info

 * In the host system, but only once (to bootstrap an autopkgtest VM):